 Increase childhood vaccination rates.

-Increase the proportion of adolescents accessing sexual and reproductive health education and services, and reduce the adolescent birth rate.
+Increase the proportion of adolescents with access to sexual and reproductive health education and services, and reduce the adolescent birth rate.

 remote community development